How to Make Hot Process Tangerine-Cocoa & Oatmeal Calendula Soap (Natural, Handmade, Lovely)

 (This combination is SO beautiful and happy being cocoa rich and citrus uplifting!)

 Color & Texture:

 1 tablespoon finely powdered Oatmeal.
-I just powder it up in my herb grinder.
-This provides a slight exfoliating benefit, and helps moisturize you skin, too.
+I just powdered it up in my herb grinder.
+This provides a slight exfoliating benefit, and helps moisturize your skin, too.

 The lovely color of this soap is a pretty light yellow.
 It comes from the Calendula petals infused in the Olive Oil.
-Gotta love herbs!
 NOTE: Not all herbs add color.
 You can find some great ways to color your soap in this article, "How to Use Clays and Herbs to Color Soap Naturally."
-There is also a chart in my Hot Process Soap eBook.
+There is also a handy natural colorant chart (among others) in my Hot Process Soap eBook.

 Tools You'll Need to Make Hot Process Soap

 ** Wooden spoons (or stainless steel--you don't want to use any other metal)